aegis-icons/aegis-icons/.github/pull_request_template.md

 - If it's generic icon ➜
     ❝  [Icon name] from Unicons / Feather / Lucide / Cryptocurrency Icons  ❞

-❌ IT CANNOT BE COPY-PASTE OF THE "URL of the site or app" PART. -->
+❌ IT CANNOT BE JUST COPY-PASTE OF THE "URL of the site or app" PART. -->

 **Background color info:**